-DCCA NEWS RELEASE: State Office of Consumer Protection Announces $6 Million Settlement with Credit Reporting AgenciesPosted on May 20, 2015 in Latest News, Newsroom, Press Releases
+DCCA NEWS RELEASE: State Office of Consumer Protection Announces $6 Million Settlement with Credit Reporting AgenciesPosted on May 20, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The state Department of Commerce and Consumer Affairs’ (DCCA) Office of Consumer Protection (OCP) along with 30 state attorneys general today announced a major settlement with the three national credit reporting agencies – Equifax Information Services LLC, Experian Information Solutions Inc., and TransUnion LLC.